FJortay/DIOS-Operating-System/README.md

 - Additional services as needed.

 ***Software and hardware context :***
 - *Software* : the system should be modular (in order to allow for technological evolution) and composed entirely of free/open source software (as defined by [fsf.org](https://fsf.org)).
-Integration of existing modules should be preferred to the development of new solutions.
+Integration of existing solutions should be preferred to the development of new modules.

 - *Hardware* : each organization member is assumed to use these two [free devices](https://www.gnu.org/philosophy/free-hardware-designs.html) : a desktop computer and an IPV card (a not yet existing smart card-like device with touchscreen and virtual keyboard, dedicated to identification, payments, and voting).
 The system should not rely on any use of the smartphone (for reasons of mental health and computer security).